Concordium/concordium-rust-smart-contracts/templates/default/deploy-scripts/README.md

 Read functions:
 - `estimate_energy`: To estimate the energy needed to execute one of the three write functions below.
-- `module_exists`: To check if a module has already been deployed on chain.
+- `module_exists`: To check if a module has already been deployed on the chain.
 - `get_nonce`: To get the current nonce of the provided wallet account.

 Write functions:
-- `deploy_wasm_module`: To deploy a new smart contract module on chain.
+- `deploy_wasm_module`: To deploy a new smart contract module on the chain.
-- `init_contract`: To initialize a smart contract instance on chain.
+- `init_contract`: To initialize a smart contract instance on the chain.
-- `update_contract`: To update a smart contract instance on chain.
+- `update_contract`: To update a smart contract instance on the chain.

 Event parsing helper functions:
 - `parse_deploy_module_event`: To parse the chain events after deploying a module.
 - `parse_contract_init_event`: To parse the chain events after initialization of a smart contract instance.
 - `parse_contract_update_event`: To parse the chain events after updating a smart contract instance.

 The `main.rs` file has a section (marked with `// Write your own deployment/initialization script below.
-An example is given here.`) that you should replace with your custom logic to deploy, initialize, and update your smart contract protocol.
+An example is given here.`) that you should replace with your custom logic.
+You can write your script using `deploy`, `initialize`, and contract `update` transactions.

 # Running the Example